- Home ›

 There were many lookout points worth seeing near Bastei bridge.
 The one along the side of a cliff will give you a view of the peaceful town of Kurort Rathen.
 Further along the trail, you will be able to grasp the beauty of the landscape of the Saxony Switzerland from another lookout point and at the end, you will be able to walk across the Bastei bridge itself.

-2. Visit the Old Town
+2. Visit Dresden's Historical Old Town

 Dresden's old town is surrounded by amazing Baroque architecture.
 Right at the gate you will find the Georgenbau, a renaissance-style gate/palace that was built in the 1500s.
 On the right side of the gate is the most important church in the city, Dresden Cathedral.
-If you love old European architecture then visiting the old town is a no brainer.

-3. Marvel at the size of Fürstenzug
+3. Marvel at the Size and Scale of Fürstenzug Mural

 Right around the corner from the fate is the Fürstenzug.
 It is a massive mural of procession of the rulers of Saxony which was originally painted between 1871 and 1876.
 The superb attention to detail on the mural was quite a sight to behold.